 According to the plaintiffs, the documents reveal that what the ratings companies describe as independent judgments were actually unsupported by evidence and written in collaboration with the bank that was packaging the securities.
 Morgan Stanley and the ratings companies deny the allegations.

 Executives at the ratings companies failed to warn investors about the risks associated with subprime-backed notes that were issued by a unit of London-based hedge fund Cheyne Capital Management Ltd., the investors claimed.
-Moody’s and S&P sought to reap financial rewards from doing business with Morgan Stanley (MS), the sixth-largest U.S. bank by assets, they alleged, citing court filings unsealed yesterday in Manhattan.
+Moody’s and S&P sought to reap financial rewards from doing business with Morgan Stanley (MS:US), the sixth-largest U.S. bank by assets, they alleged, citing court filings unsealed yesterday in Manhattan.

 “All of us were under instructions to rate everything that we could bring in the door, and they were measuring market share on a monthly basis,” Frank Raiter, a former analyst of residential-mortgage bonds at S&P, said in a deposition, according to the documents.
 “I wasn’t real confident we were doing a very good job at it.”